nickyhajal/world-domination-summit/_content/story.md

 sidebar: photos-videos
 icon: globe

 Way back in 2011 we invited 500 friends to Portland, Oregon.
-Our common curiosity brought us together to explore one question: *How to live a remarkable life in a conventional world?*
+Our common curiosity brought us together to explore one question: *How do we live a remarkable life in a conventional world?*

 <div class="zig-zags_blue"></div>